-With the support of the PGA of Australia and Golf Australia, our #DoingItForJarrod fundraising campaign will be happening again in 2020 during OCTOBER and NOVEMBER, and will culminate once again with Yellow Day festivities on Friday 4 December at the 2020 Australian PGA Championship.
+With the support of the PGA of Australia and Golf Australia, the #DoingItForJarrod fundraising campaign is back in 2020 with events to take place during October and November, culminating again in Yellow Day festivities on Friday 4 December at the Australian PGA Championship.

-Every golf club around Australia is officially invited to join this collaborative campaign and help raise funds for Jarrod’s Gift – the legacy created by Challenge in honour of Jarrod Lyle.
+Every golf club around Australia is officially invited to join this collaborative campaign and help raise funds for Challenge – a not-for-profit, which supports kids and families living with cancer.
+The funds raised will specifically go towards Jarrod’s Gift – the legacy created by Challenge in honour of their dear ambassador, Jarrod Lyle.

 Every golf club that registers will receive a special pack that includes: